mahaloz/sailr-eval/README.md

 The SAILR evaluation pipeline, `sailreval`, is a tool for measuring various aspects of decompilation quality.
 This evaluation pipeline was originally developed for the USENIX 2024 paper ["Ahoy SAILR!
 There is No Need to DREAM of C:
 A Compiler-Aware Structuring Algorithm for Binary Decompilation"](https://www.zionbasque.com/files/publications/sailr_usenix24.pdf).
-It supports 26 different C packages from Debian, for compiling, decompiling and measuring.
+It supports 26 different C packages from Debian, for compiling, decompiling, and measuring.
 Currently, angr, Hex-Rays (IDA Pro), and Ghidra are supported as decompilers.

 If you are only looking to use the SAILR version of angr, then jump to the [using SAILR on angr](#using-sailr-on-angr-decompiler) section.